anna-khlyzova/multimodal_emotion_analysis/README.md

-## Multimodal emotion analysis on social media using (master thesis project).
+# Multimodal emotion analysis on social media using (master thesis project).

-# Datasets
+## Datasets
-here is datasets info
+Upon publishing the paper, the datasets will be